 - Social workers

 - Speech therapists

 - Occupational therapists (Ots)

 Services may be provided in your home or in the community.

 Payment for EI services varies from state to state.
-In some states, services are free of charge.
-In others, expenses are billed to the family’s insurance plan.
-Some states charge according to the family’s household income.
-Other states will provide services regardless of income.
-But all states must provide at least some services free of charge.
+Nevertheless, all states must provide at least some services free of charge.

-Experts agree that EI is an essential component in the early treatment of autism spectrum disorders (ASDs) and other developmental problems.
-The program has been shown to be beneficial to socially disadvantaged children who don’t have an ASD and often leads to less need for special education services for those children later on.
+Experts agree that EI is an essential component in the early treatment of autism and other developmental problems.
+The program has shown to be beneficial to socially disadvantaged children who do not have an ASD and often leads to less need for special education services for those children later on.
 Early intervention also helps overall family function and improves outcomes for children who have a biologically based disorder such as an ASD.

-You can get information about your state’s EI program from your pediatrician, the state health department, or the local school district.
-You can also find information on the National Early Childhood Technical Assistance Center Web site at www.nectac.org
+You can get information about your state's EI program from your pediatrician, the state health department, or the local school district.
+You can also find information on the Early Childhood Technical Assistance Center Web site at http://ectacenter.org/families.asp.